Chapter 6 Advanced usage

 It is better to directly plot the figures into files.

-Geeky note: Since the lattice system is not part of ggplot2, the function ggsave() should not be used.
+Geeky note: Since the lattice system is not part of ggplot2, the function ggsave() should not be used (unless you are really using ggplot2 as shown in section 6.1.1).

-A first option is to save your plot using one of the base R function such as png() or tiff().
+A first option is to save your plot using one of the base R functions such as png() or tiff().

 For example, you could do: